Like it or not, workplace romances spring up all the time. We’ve all heard stories or seen it for ourselves. The evidence is more than anecdotal.

 - More than 50 percent of HR professionals reported that employees got married or became long-term partners as a result of romances in their workplaces

-Does your company have an office dating policy?
+Does your organization have a workplace dating policy?